Author Archives

 Intertextuality is everywhere in today’s culture, and one of its most striking forms is the cultural mash-up.
 Sampling, remixes, and collages dominate the digital world.
 From mash-ups and fan edits to street art and fan fiction, creators now reimagine beloved stories and cultural icons with ease.
 While some of this work is playful or amateurish, much of it is inventive and meticulously crafted, raising questions about creativity, ownership, and the blurred lines between high and low culture.

-Poetry Study: Charlotte Mew
+Poetry Study: The Farmer’s Bride by Charlotte Mew

 On a modest London street in Bloomsbury in 1913 called Devonshire Street stood a tiny independent bookshop by the name of The Poetry Bookshop.
 It’s proprietor was Harold Munro, and he ran this friendly neighbourhood store until 1926.
 As well as selling books of poetry, Harold also published – and it’s thanks to him that Charlotte Mew, a sometimes shy-and-silent young woman from Bloomsbury, found her audience.
 Invited to the shop by Harold’s assistant Alida Klemantaski, while Mew had never sought fame, she agreed to the publication of The Farmer’s Bride in 1916.